RenBing-Sumeru/Multi-agent-Mathematical-Proof/README.md

-# Multi-agent-Mathematical-Proof
+# Proof2Hybrid

-# Automated Generation and Evaluation Pipeline for Mathematical True/False Questions
+# Fully Automated Framework for Mathematical Benchmark Synthesis

 This project is an automated pipeline based on Large Language Models (LLMs), designed to convert mathematical definitions or proofs into high-quality true/false questions suitable for model evaluation.